NethServer/nethsecurity-docs/dns_dhcp.rst

 Default Configuration
 ---------------------

-The DHCP server is currently operating with the default configuration, which includes a capacity to manage up to 1000 concurrent leases.
+By default, the DHCP server has a limit of 1000 concurrent leases to prevent DoS attacks.
+Set the dnsmasq ``dhcpleasemax`` option to change the limit.

 DNS
 ===